Frequently Asked Questions

 Do you take insurance?

-The practice participates with Blue Cross Blue Shield of Vermont.
+The practice participates with Blue Cross Blue Shield of Vermont and Medicaid.